Cooperating with and without Formal Agreements

 If documents are used that do not correspond to Göttingen University templates, these must undergo a legal review and, if necessary, be negotiated with the partner university.
 The International Relations Teams coordinates this process and obtains the necessary signatures once the negotiations have been successfully concluded.

-Exchange agreement at university level is signed (by circulation procedure electronically by e-mail) by:
+Agreement at university level is signed (by circulation procedure electronically by e-mail) by

 If the University of Göttingen templates are used, it is possible to conclude a letter of intent, a MoU or agreement within a few days, provided the partner institutions agree to the template and the Dean's Office signs at short notice (the latter is usually only possible if advance notice of the required signature has been given).